 The woman was overwhelmed with confusion, and falling to her knees, begged him to forgive her.
 A reconciliation soon followed.
 Had he resented the insult she had offered him and repaid her with equal warmth, it is very likely that much damage would have resulted.

 As it is, love increased.

 Another virtue that goes in parallel with patience is meekness, which this man possessed.
 Some of us believe that meekness is weakness.
 On the contrary, meekness is strength that refuses to be exercised in the wrong way.
 Another brief story, this one a little more modern, might help to illustrate this.

 I had a friend in my growing years who often was the butt of jokes.
 One day we were with a group of people, and they took off on him as usual, except this time they crossed all sensible boundaries of teasing.
 I looked at my friend with a bit of trepidation, knowing something about him that the others didn't.
 He had a black belt in Karate and a body like steel.
 He was a lethal weapon, and he could have left all of them writhing on the ground without breaking a sweat.
 But he only smiled and moved away.

 "Why did you stay quiet?"
 I asked him.

 He shrugged.
 "They were being stupid," he said.
 "They didn't know what they were doing."

-I don't think my friend, who was not a Christian, knew that Jesus had said these words 2,000 years earlier as he was dying on the cross, but I think he understood the principle behind the words.
+I don't think my friend, who was not a Christian, knew that he was echoing the words that Jesus had said 2,000 years earlier as he was dying on the cross, but I think he understood the principle behind the words.
 People who hurt us don't quite realize what they are doing; if they did, they wouldn't do it.
 They are spiritually challenged people.
 While this does not condone their actions, it should make us sympathetic enough towards them to make a few allowances, just like we would make allowances for a mentally or physically challenged person.